wwlpublish/learn-bizapps-pr-auto-sync-back-test/README.md

 # Microsoft Learn - Business Applications (Power Platform) training content

 This repository contains the modules and learning paths for Microsoft Business Applications products, such as Microsoft Flow, Microsoft PowerApps, and Microsoft Power BI.
-Review this README file to understand how you can assist in contributing to Microsoft Learn training training content.
+Review this README file to understand how you can assist in contributing to Microsoft Learn training content.

 *Note: This repo currently contains some Dynamics 365 content, but it will be moved to `learn-dynamics-pr` in the future.
 Move date TBD.*